Causality: a decision theoretic approach: Definition of causality

-To illustrate Definition \ref{def:independence}, consider a DM who believes that $A$bility has a direct impact on $E$ducation and that education has a direct impact on $L$ifetime earnings but that ability has no direct impact on lifetime earnings.
-This is depicted in Figure \ref{fig:naive} below.
-If $a,a'\in A$ are two ability levels and $f$ and $g\in \mathbb{R}^{L}$ are two acts on lifetime earnings, we might have the DM behave as follows: $f\succ_{a} g$ and $g\succ_{a'} f$.
-This reversal indicates that $A$ and $E$ are not $\{\emptyset\}$-independent, which is intuitive: interventions on $A$ affect beliefs about $E$, and beliefs about $E$ affect beliefs about $L$.
-However, this is an effect of $A$ on $L$ that is mediated through $E$.
-As such, we do not want to use this as a basis to claim that $A$ \emph{causes} $L$.
-The correct way to capture the causal effect of $A$ on $L$ is to regard intervention preferences $\succ_{(a, e)}$ as a function of $a$ for each fixed $e\in E$.
-In other words, we want to ask if $A$ and $L$ are $\{E\}$-independent.
-This motivates the formal definition of causal effect.
+To illustrate the role of \autoref{def:independence} in defining Bayesian causality, consider a DM (say, Blake) with the following beliefs: $E$ducation is intrinstically informative about $A$bility, and ability is intrinsically informative about $L$ifetime earnings, but education only conveys information about lifetime earnings through the ability variable.
+If $e,e'\in E$ are two education levels, and $f$ and $g\in \mathbb{R}^{X_L}$ are two acts on lifetime earnings, both $f\succ_{e} g$ and $g\succ_{e'} f$ could be true for Blake.
+This reversal indicates that $E$ and $L$ are not $\{\emptyset\}$-independent, which is intuitive: interventions on $E$ affect beliefs about $A$, and beliefs about $A$ affect beliefs about $L$.
+However, this is an effect of $E$ on $L$ that is mediated through $A$.
+As such, we would not want to use this as a basis to claim that $E$ \emph{causes} $L$--at least not if we want to define causality as the unmediated effect that one variable has on the beliefs about another variable.
+To define ``$E$ causes $L$'' we instead regard intervention preferences $\succ_{(a, e)}$ as a function of $e$ for each fixed $a\in A$.
+In other words, we want to ask if $E$ and $L$ are $\{A\}$-independent.
+This motivates the formal definition of Bayesian causality above.